 Should you leave your 401(k) at your old job?

-In reality, it typically takes a month from your last day at your old job before your retirement plan can be transferred or rolled over.
+In reality, it typically takes a month from your last day before your retirement plan can be rolled over.
 It’s also usually during this time where people forget about their old plan.
 Although there may be some benefits to leaving your old 401(k) or 403(b) with your old job, in most cases it makes sense to roll an old 401(k) over into a traditional IRA.

 With a traditional IRA, there are no tax consequences and you will be able to continue the tax-deferred growth.
-You will also be able to have more control over your investment expenses and options and have the ability to consolidate your accounts at one institution.
+You’ll also have more control over your investment expenses and options.
+Consolidating your accounts at one institution is another benefit.